tensorlakeai/indexify/docs/docs/examples/mistral/pdf-entity-extraction-cookbook.md

 ## Conclusion

 While the example might look simple, there are some unique advantages of using Indexify for this -

 1. **Scalable and Highly Availability**: Indexify server can be deployed on a cloud and it can process 1000s of PDFs uploaded into it, and if any step in the pipeline fails it automatically retries on another machine.
 2. **Flexibility**: You can use any other [PDF extraction model](https://docs.getindexify.ai/usecases/pdf_extraction/) we used here doesn't work for the document you are using.

 ## Next Steps

 - Learn more about Indexify on our docs - https://docs.getindexify.ai
-- Go over an example, which uses Mistral for building summarization at scale.
+- Go over an example, which uses Mistral for [building summarization at scale](https://github.com/tensorlakeai/indexify/blob/main/docs/docs/examples/mistral/pdf-summarization-cookbook.md)